Cosive/cti-toolkit/docs/install.rst

 This document describes how to install the CERT Australia CTI Toolkit.

 Installation is streamlined using Python's setuptools.
-The following installation process has been tested on clean install of Ubuntu Server 16.04.
+The following installation process has been tested on clean install of Ubuntu Server 16.04 and CentOS 7.

 #.
 Install prerequisites required by setuptools and libtaxii::

+** For Ubuntu/Debian **

     $ sudo apt-get install python-pip python-dev libxml2-dev libxslt1-dev libz-dev

+** For RHEL/CentOS **

+    $ sudo yum install python-pip python-devel python-lxml libxml2-devel zlib-devel

 #.
 Install the cti-toolkit::